ArteGEIE/videojs-vast/README.md

 This plugin currently supports a handful of options that might help you customize it to your needs.
 Below you can find a description of the options supported to this date.
 Please bear in mind this is a work in progress and more options should be available in the future, especially if requested through this repository.

 * **vastURL** (string - required) - The URL where the plugin will fetch the VAST manifest from.
 The
-* **isLimitedTracking** (boolean) - ACcording to the Vast [documentation](https://interactiveadvertisingbureau.github.io/vast/vast4macros/vast4-macros-latest.html#macro-spec-limitadtracking), relates to the LIMITADTRACKING macro
+* **isLimitedTracking** (boolean) - According to the Vast [documentation](https://interactiveadvertisingbureau.github.io/vast/vast4macros/vast4-macros-latest.html#macro-spec-limitadtracking), relates to the LIMITADTRACKING macro
 * **timeout** (milliseconds - int) - Max amount of time the plugin should wait for the manifest URL to respond and the assets to load.
 Will throw an error if this value is exceeded.
 * **debug** (boolean) - Display detailed logging in the browser console.